jupyterlab/jupyter-chat/python/jupyterlab-collaborative-chat/README.md

 # jupyterlab_collaborative_chat

 [![Github Actions Status](https://github.com/jupyterlab/jupyter-chat/workflows/Build/badge.svg)](https://github.com/jupyterlab/jupyter-chat/actions/workflows/build.yml)[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jupyterlab/jupyter-chat/main?urlpath=lab)

-A chat extension based on shared documents
+A chat extension based on shared documents.

-This extension is composed of a Python package named `jupyterlab_collaborative_chat` for the server extension and a NPM package named `jupyterlab-collaborative-chat` for the frontend extension.
+This extension is composed of a Python package named `jupyterlab_collaborative_chat` for the server extension and a NPM package named `jupyterlab-collaborative-chat-extension` for the frontend extension.

 This extension registers a `YChat` shared document, and associate the document to a